Tilt: a platform that connects students with financial aid opportunities

 We decided to split the college details page into different tabs based on priorities.
 The most important tab is an overview where you can see the main information, contacts, and stats.
 Simple Calculator manages to calculate all the important fees regarding education and housing costs.
 The social media tab can help students to learn more about the college’s campus life and see reviews from other students.

 While working on the mobile version of the dashboard we wanted to create an experience similar to the mobile app.
 Youngsters spent more time on mobile devices compared to desktops.
-That’s why our goal was to design an interface which lets users do their tasks on the go.
+That’s why our goal was to design an interface that lets users do their tasks on the go.

 We created a design system for Tilt from scratch.
 It is based on the atomic design methodology.
 Each UI-control has its own goal and was built on atoms, molecules, and organisms.
 Sounds too hard?
 Don’t worry, that’s our job to worry about complex things.